cbiagii/scmatch/README.md

 ```

 ## Help
 This docker image is based on scMatch tool developed by Rui Hou [rui.hou@research.uwa.edu.au].
-Any doubt about how to use the parameters of the tool can be found in https://github.com/asrhou/scMatch and in the original [paper](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btz292/5480299).
+Any doubt about how to use the parameters of the tool can be found in https://github.com/asrhou/scMatch and further details in the original [paper](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btz292/5480299).

 Any questions in Docker image contact the developer by email: biagi@usp.br